-Please complete and sign the following.
-Manufactured Home Loan Application Manufactured Home Adjustable Rate Mortgage Loan Programs Disclosure The Housing and Financial Discrimination Act of 1977 Fair Lending Notice, read and sign one copy and retain the second copy for your personal record Property Description to assist with the appraisal and/or evaluation of your property Request for Transcript of Tax Return, Form 4506-T Authorization to Release Information Certification of Trust, if the property is held in the name of a trust Along with the enclosed forms to be completed and returned, please provide the following: A copy of your most recent statements for any liquid assets not held at Montecito Bank & Trust, dated within the last 60 days A copy of evidence of your homeowner's insurance (including flood insurance, if applicable) A copy of your most recent property tax bill or Department of Housing registration fee A copy of your current space rent agreement A copy of the Registration form for the manufactured home Monthly Space Rent Bill returns provide evidence to verify each of the income sources listed on your application.
-If tax are provided, please provide original signatures on the tax returns certifying as to the ticity of the tax return. with a ' current year tax return has not been filed, please provide a copy of the extension, along W-2, business financial statement, or other document evidencing your income for the year.
-Please also provide the following if you are: Emplo yed A full copy of your most recent two years federal tax returns.
-A copy of your most recent pay stub.
-Overtime and bonus income can be used if it is evidenced in your most recent two years' federal tax return and year-to-date paystub that you received it.
-Include this information only if you wish to have it included in the credit decision.
+Manufactured Home Loan Application Manufactured Home Adjustable Rate Mortgage Loan Programs Disclosure The Housing and Financial Discrimination Act of 1977 Fair Lending Notice Property Description to assist with the appraisal and/or evaluation of your property Property Insurance Information Request for Transcript of Tax Return, Form 4506-T Authorization to Release Information Certification of Trust, if the property is held in the name of a trust Along with the enclosed forms to be completed and returned, please provide the following: A copy of your most recent statements for any liquid assets not held at Montecito Bank & Trust, dated within the last 60 days Trust, dated within the last ob days A copy of evidence of your homeowner's insurance (including flood insurance, if applicable) · A copy of evidence of your homeowner's insurance (including flood insurance, if applicable) A copy of evidence of your homeowner's insurance (including flood insurance, if applicable) A copy of your most recent property tax bill or Department of Housing registration fee

+Please provide evidence to verify each of the income sources listed on your application.
+If tax returns are provided, please provide original signatures on the tax returns certifying as to the authenticity of the tax return.

+If your current year tax return has not been filed, please provide a copy of the extension, along with a W-2, business financial statement, or other document evidencing your income for the prior full year.
+Please also provide the following if you are: